-Controlled studies have repeatedly shown that regular moderate exercise can dramatically improve sleep patterns as well as alleviate mental health issues such as depression.
-Physical health is intimately tied to mental health, which is why some people who have gone through our healthy habits coaching program say that it is “life-changing”.
-I personally signed on with a personal trainer which has allowed me to stay in a healthy routine and get that little extra push I need to stay motivated even though I am a coach myself.
-We all need someone to give us that little extra nudge at times.
+Controlled studies have repeatedly shown that regular moderate exercise can dramatically improve sleep patterns and alleviate mental health issues such as depression.
+Physical health is intimately tied to mental health, which is why some people who have gone through our healthy habits course say that it is “life-changing.”

 7. Reduce Spicy Food Intake

 Spicy foods can increase problems with sleep apnea, increase body temperature, and cause heartburn, according to studies from Johns Hopkins.
 Avoid spicy foods for at least 3 hours before bedtime.

 Consuming caffeine within six hours of bedtime has been shown to reduce sleep duration by up to an hour, according to research.
 Reduce or eliminate it to get a better night's sleep.
 I've personally found that restricting my caffeine intake to before lunch only significantly improves the sleep I get and how I feel the next day.